 - Growth in the number of women, ethnic and racial minorities, and LGBTQ+ members serving in the military has created an increasingly diverse veteran population.
-This diversity has created challenges for the Department of Veterans Affairs (VA)-specifically, to ensure equity in services, benefits, and health outcomes for all the veterans it serves. - Black, Latino, and other ethnic minorities now comprise about 20% of VA's patient population; women veterans make up around 9% and an estimated one million veterans identify as LGBTQ+.
+This diversity has created challenges for the Department of Veterans Affairs (VA)-specifically, to ensure equity in services, benefits, and health outcomes for all the veterans it serves. - Black, Latino, and other ethnic minorities now comprise about 20% of VA's patient population and are projected to increase to 34% by 2040; women veterans make up around 10% and are projected to increase to 18% by 2040, and an estimated one million veterans identify as LGBTQ+.